Natural, Herbal Wormers and Worming Aids for Dogs and Cats to Prevent and Treat Infestations

 for puppies and dogs

-Add to each meal one of the following (fresh, grated or finely chopped – organic is best) to help cleanse the digestive tract and scrub parasites away in combination with using a dewormer.
+Add one of these veggies to each meal to help cleanse the digestive tract and scrub parasites away.

 Daily Dosage